Dr. Iyabo, a board-certified Pediatrician, passionate writer, speaker and lifestyle…

 We all have fears.
 I have mine.
 I certainly do.
 I have a fear of fast-moving cars.
-I do not like to sit in cars that are too fast.
-I do not like to drive fast.
+I’m not particularly eager to sit in vehicles that are too fast.
+I’m not particularly keen to drive fast.
 I have a fear of driving on huge highways, and I happen to live in a city that has many of those.
 Atlanta houses highways with up to eight lanes!
 Lucky me! (with a tone of sarcasm).
 Overcoming fear story.

 I also have a fear of heights—I really do.
 You’ll find me sitting on a plane, but you will not see me jump off a plane anytime soon.
 Actually, I’m not a “never person,” but I think I can confidently say you will never see me jumping from any height from a plane—or a cliff into the water.
 I won’t even hike up mountains.
 It’s not my thing.
-I do not like heights, period.
+I’m not too fond of heights, period.
 Nor do I like caves or depths—I will not be deep-sea diving anytime soon!
 Count me out of those.

-In the very near distance, I saw high hills with what seemed like hairline roads winding around them, sometimes at sharp angles, and the cars and trucks driving on them seemed like toy vehicles.
+I saw high hills with what seemed like hairline roads winding around them in the very near distance, sometimes at sharp angles, and the cars and trucks driving on them seemed like toy vehicles.
 The roads were on cliffs that had no barriers from the edge.
 The vehicles could tip over the cliffs at any time!
 What did Iyabo get herself into?
-I failed to fully research the terrain of this area before booking the trip.
+I failed to thoroughly research the terrain of this area before booking the trip.
 I was too mesmerized by the beauty of Santorini as depicted in online images.
-My daughters, their friend, and friend’s mom laughed at me and tried to calm my fears at the same time.
-I was excited to be here, my heart was beating really fast…but there was no turning back.
+My daughters, their friend, and friend’s mom laughed at me and tried to calm my fears simultaneously.
+I was excited to be here.
+My heart was beating really fast…but there was no turning back.
 We were here.
 I had to face my fears!

 I closed my eyes during most of the drive from the ferry dock to our hotel.
 That 40 minutes or so seemed like 40 hours.
 I heard the rest of my party commenting on how beautiful everything looked, but I could only peek for split seconds here and there.
 When we arrived at our hotel, I was in awe.
 Santorini is one of the most beautiful places I’ve ever seen.
 The ocean view, the white buildings stacked on cliffs everywhere.
 Beautiful flowers and sparse greenery were interspersed between all this beauty.
 Our hotel also sat on a cliff, but I had to muster up the courage and face my fear.
 I had no choice.
 Overcoming fear story.

 I did enjoy the trip overall, but even with the exquisite beauty, I don’t think I’ll return there in a hurry.
 My fear of heights still exists.
 It’s not leaving anytime soon.
 Those are my fears.
 However, they are not life-limiting fears.
 Even if they try to be, I will not allow them to be.
-Other than those two I have explained to you, I have no other fears (OK, OK, there is another little one—crowded elevators).
+I have no other fears other than those two I have explained to you (OK, OK, there is another little one—crowded elevators).
 But aside from those two and a half fears, I stare at any other fears that try to limit my life straight in the face.
 I will not allow any fears to hinder me from my life purpose.

 What are your fears?